 Complex IT infrastructures need centralized systems to monitor services and resources located on Servers and Clients.
 This is the case, for example, of database backups.

-Whatever the tool to perform backups of the farm, it is essential to check the actual execution, timing and statistics.
-The tools offered for this purpose are multiple and complex.
-Just mention Nagios (https://www.nagios.org/) or Monit.
+Whatever the tool to perform backups of your database farm, it is essential to check the actual execution, timing and statistics.
+There are many complex tools for this purpose.
+For example, Nagios (https://www.nagios.org/) or Monit.
 Nagios is a complete monitoring system for networks and services.
 The operating architecture, typically Server2Server or Client2Server, consists of a Core software residing on a machine and multiple agents located on the network nodes).

 A specific case could be the monitoring of MySQL backups on Linux / Unix Server.
 System administrators, once configured “mysqldump” (ie the tool to export databases to text files containing all data and queries to restore the database itself), use command line software such as “Tail” and ” Grep “(https://www.linux.com/blog/14-tail-and-head-commands-linuxunix) to set up an efficient monitoring system.

 The problem arises when information must then be centralized, aggregated and analyzed.
-For this purpose, software systems such as Nagios are used.
+For this, software such as Nagios are used.
 For example MySQL commands like “mysqldump-secure” already contain the integration with the Nagios platform.